simulatedScience/Beleriand_Ticket-to-Ride/README.md

 # Custom Ticket to Ride
+## Overview & current features
 This project implements tools to create your very own, custom ticket to ride game:
 - Load your own background map.
 - Create your own graph from locations and "rail" connections.
 - All graph elements (nodes, edges and labels) can be moved in the UI to improve the layout.
 - The background and graph elements can be rescaled such that everything fits well when printed.
 - Show the graph on top of the background map to export it as a large image, which can then be printed.

 ### planned features:
 - improve the UI and add more controls